 Humans can easily understand the text content of an image simply by looking at it.
 However, it is not the case for computers.
 They need some sort of a structured method or algorithm to be able to understand it.
 This is where Optical Character Recognition (OCR) comes into play.

-Optical Character Recognition is the process of detecting text content on images and convert it to machine encoded text that we can access and manipulate in Python (or any programming language) as a string variable.
-In this tutorial, we gonna use Tesseract library to do that.
+Optical Character Recognition is the process of detecting text content on images and converts it to machine-encoded text that we can access and manipulate in Python (or any programming language) as a string variable.
+In this tutorial, we gonna use the Tesseract library to do that.

-Tesseract library contains an OCR engine and a command line program, so it has nothing to do with Python, please follow their official guide for installation, as it is a requirement tool for this tutorial.
+Tesseract library contains an OCR engine and a command-line program, so it has nothing to do with Python, please follow their official guide for installation, as it is a required tool for this tutorial.

 The most recent stable version of tesseract is 4 which uses a new recurrent neural network (LSTM) based OCR engine which is focused on line recognition.